alexfernandez/alexfernandez.github.io/permanent/custom/cv-recent.md

 Developer with extensive experience in building scalable, high-performing and maintainable applications.
-I have substantial knowledge of Node.js, JavaScript and TypeScript;
+I have substantial knowledge of Node.js, JavaScript and Python;
-I have also programmed professionally in Go, Python, PHP, Java and C.
+I have also programmed professionally in Go, PHP, Java and C.
 My code routinely processes millions of requests per second.
 I have also held several CTO positions leading high performance teams.

-## Job History
+## Job History (Highlights)

+### 2023-10 to present: Backend developer at [Tinybird](https://tinybird.co)

+Principal backend developer within the ingestion team.

+* Refined and evolved the architecture to ingest 10+ terabytes per hour.
+* Improved stability and scalability with traffic growing 2x+ per year.

-### 2022-09 to present: Cofounder and CTO at [NTRDE](https://ntrde.io)
+### 2022-09 to 2023-08: Cofounder and CTO at [NTRDE](https://ntrde.io)

 Co-founded a decision intelligence solution for chemical trading.